 Vernadette Vicuña Gonzalez, Ph.D.

-Vernadette Vicuña Gonzalez, Director of the Honors Program, is Associate Professor of American Studies and also currently serves as Chair of the Undergraduate Research Opportunities Council at the University of Hawai‘i, Mānoa.
+Vernadette Vicuña Gonzalez, Director of the Honors Program, is Associate Professor of American Studies at the University of Hawai‘i, Mānoa.
 She earned her Bachelor’s degree at Princeton University in English Language and Literature (with certificates in Theater and Dance and African American Studies) and her M.A. and Ph.D. in Ethnic Studies (with a Designated Emphasis on Women, Gender and Sexuality) from the University of California, Berkeley.
 Dr. Gonzalez has been teaching at the University of Hawai‘i since 2006.
 Her research and teaching are focused on studies of tourism and militarism, transnational cultural studies, feminist theory, postcolonial studies, Asian American cultural and literary studies, American empire and globalization studies with a focus on Asia and the Pacific.
 Dr. Gonzalez has published scholarly articles on tourism and militarism in Hawai‘i and the Philippines, Asian American popular culture and the politics of hospitality.
 Her published articles and book chapters can be found in several collections, including Transnational Crossroads (U. Nebraska, 2012); Militarized Currents (U. Minnesota Press, 2010); Alien Encounters: Asian Americans in Popular Culture (Duke UP, 2007) and AsianAmerica.Net (Routledge, 2004), as well as in journals such as The Global South (2009) and Frontiers: A Journal of Women Studies (Summer 2007).

 Her book, Securing Paradise: Tourism and Militarism in Hawai‘i and the Philippines (Duke, 2013) examines the modern military and touristic ideologies, cultures, and technologies of mobility and surveillance in the Philippines and Hawai‘i.
 It illustrates how the roots and routes of the US military are foundational to tourist itineraries, as well as how modern tourism is central to the mission of unilateral American militarism.